Chronic, Subtle, Systemic Inflammation

 Robert M Sapolsky, Why Zebras Don’t Get Ulcers, 2004, p.
 144

-There are strong but murky links between chronic pain and stress.24 We feel literally aged by adversity — we speak darkly of terrible events actually shaving time off our lifespans — and aging is nothing if not painful.
-We still don’t know if stress directly causes chronic pain and other health problems — though there are signs that it can25 — or if it “just” feeds back into it.26 It’s possible that low-grade chronic inflammation is one way that stress can become painful.
+There are strong but murky links between chronic pain and psychological stress.28 We still don’t know if stress directly causes chronic pain and other health problems — though there are signs that it can29 — or if it “just” feeds back into it, ramping up pain’s intensity and the suffering it causes.30

 So why would we worry about stress causing inflammation, which is nearly synonymous with immune function?
 The response changes over time.
 It’s insanely complicated, but prolonged and severe stress probably gets the immune system revved up, even to the point of causing autoimmune disease.